Madeira to limit passengers allowed to disembark on islands to 100 per week

 A total of 34 confirmed cases have been reported on Madeira, four islands off the northwest coast of Africa home to 270,000 people and usually visited by a million tourists each year.

-Portugal has confirmed 5,962 cases and 119 deaths, far below neighbouring Spain.
+Portugal has confirmed 5,962 cases and 119 deaths, far below neighboring Spain.

 Four major hotels which would otherwise be filling up with holidaymakers over the Easter break will now be used to quarantine people displaying symptoms of the COVID-19 virus.